uktrade/data-hub-api/README.md

     ./manage.py loaddata fixtures/test_data.yaml
     ```

-    Note that this will queue Celery tasks to index the created records in Elasticsearch,
+    Note that this will queue Celery tasks to index the created records in OpenSearch,
     and hence the loaded records won‘t be returned by search endpoints until Celery is
     started and the queued tasks have run.